AustinMichaelColeman/dev-duet-ai/README.md

 # dev-duet-ai

-A code helper plugin for ChatGPT and for GitHub.
+A code collaborator plugin for ChatGPT and for GitHub.

 Here's an example of what it can do: